gkarakou/systemd-denotify/README.md

 # systemd-notify.py
 GENERAL
 -------------------
-Systemd-notify.py is a set of (python) classes that leverage the power of python-systemd library.
+Systemd-notify.py is a set of (python) classes that leverage the power of python-systemd library and many other great python-bindings(see Dependencies section).
 These classes provide desktop notification upon a user login and when a systemd service fails(by constantly reading the systemd journal).
 There is also one class that every specified interval (by default 30 minutes) notifies the user for the status of some services.
 This  app doesn't want to be intrusive and distractive every while therefore this class is not started.
 However one if wishes can start it by editing the systemd-notify.py and uncommenting the last two lines.
 You can also start watching as many services you like by editing by hand the array variable (a list) in the run method of the class DbusNotify.